dzhang32/biocthis_workshop/index.md

 ## biocthis

-- [biocthis](https://github.com/lcolladotor/biocthis) builds upon `usethis` specifically for Bioconductor packages:
+- [biocthis](https://github.com/lcolladotor/biocthis) extends `usethis` specifically for Bioconductor packages:
     - Templates for creating `DESCRIPTION`, `README.md` and vignettes
     - Styles using `BiocStyle`
     - Sets up a GitHub action workflow on all 3 OS (including using the Bioconductor docker for Linux) that includes `R CMD Check` and `BiocCheck`.